-We entered into an employment agreement with Mr. Halstead in August 2015, who has been our Senior Vice President, General Counsel and Secretary since July 2014.
+We entered into an employment agreement with Mr. Halstead in August 2015, who has been our Executive Vice President, General Counsel and Secretary since 2019 and our Senior Vice President, General Counsel and Secretary from 2014 until 2018.
 The agreement provides for an annual salary review and adjustment in the discretion of our board of directors, and that Mr. Halstead is eligible for bonus payments and equity grants as may be awarded by our board of directors.
-Effective January 1, 2018, his annual base salary was increased from \$455,300 to \$469,000.
+Effective January 1, 2020, his annual base salary was increased from \$497,100 to \$512,000.
 In addition, his employment agreement provides that we will pay the premium on a life insurance policy in an amount of \$150,000.
 The employment agreement also provides that Mr. Halstead is entitled to participate in our benefit plans on the same basis as other executive level employees as well as long-term disability insurance and reimbursement for reasonable business expenses.
 The initial term of the agreement is three years and will be renewed for successive one year terms, unless we or Mr. Halstead provides notice that we or he, as the case may be, does not wish to renew the agreement or wishes to renew the agreement on different terms than those contained in the agreement.

-Mr. Halstead is entitled to certain benefits in connection with a termination of his employment or a change of control as discussed below under "- Potential Payments upon Termination or Change of Control."
+Mr. Halstead is entitled to certain benefits in connection with a termination of his employment or a change of control as discussed below under "-Potential Payments upon Termination or Change-in-Control."